jessicameyer23/stock-analysis/README.md

 2018 New Run time
-The new refactored analysis reduced my 2018 run time from .57 seconds (See "All Stocks Analysis" tab for related screenshot on run time in "VBA Challenge xlms") to .45 seconds (see below).
-The refactoring reduced my run time by over .1 second, which could be very significant for large amounts of data analysis.
+The new refactored analysis reduced my 2018 run time from .57 seconds (See "All Stocks Analysis" tab for related screenshot on run time in "VBA Challenge xlms") to .48 seconds (see below).
+The refactoring reduced my run time by almost .1 second, which could be very significant for large amounts of data analysis.
 ![image_name](https://github.com/jessicameyer23/stock-analysis/blob/main/Resources/2018%202022-01-05%20173305.png)